 Take control over which events we save and count towards your event quota.

 Bugsnag uses a number of terms to describe how we handle the events (individual occurrences of errors) you send us.

 'Discarded’ refers to events that are not saved due to your in-app settings.
 They don’t count against your daily event quota.

 Events can be discarded based on a number of criteria:

 'Dropped’ refers to events that are not processed in order to stay within your Bugsnag plan’s daily event quota when sampling is enabled.

-In rare cases, if you send us an extraordinarily large number of events on a single project in a short period of time, some events may be dropped in order for us to maintain to maintain timely event processing for all of our users.
+In rare cases, if you send us an extraordinarily large number of events on a single project in a short period of time, some events may be dropped in order for us to maintain timely event processing for all of our users.